 10. Mohammadpur Umri, Uttar Pradesh

 There is a very interesting twinning tale associated with this place – Mohammadpur Urmi.
 Out of a population of 900, the place has 65 pairs of twins, which is considered to be way high in ratio of normal standards.
 And it’s not just humans, cows give birth to twin calves, and even hens lay eggs with two yolks!
 Mohammadpur Urmi’s attraction is not restricted to this weird phenomenon.
-Its simple beauty is perfect to have a mini-vacation to understand the interesting traditions and cultures of the place.
+Its simple beauty is perfect for having a mini-vacation to understand the interesting traditions and cultures of one of the offbeat places to visit in Allahabad.

 11. Amadubi, Jharkhand